 Take – for example – situations where the Navy is employing direct, tactical kinetic strikes.
 The Navy and Marine Corps are employing tactical ISR platforms that are always overhead before, during and after strikes.
 Those platforms are becoming more ubiquitous and part of our concepts of operations (CONOPS).
 Throughput and bandwidth are required to move those video images back to command and control nodes where decisions are being made.

 Also, we’re increasingly operating in what is sometimes referred to as an anti-access/area denial (A2AD) environment, where ships must operate in and around a denied battlespace.
 Some of our potential adversaries now have long-range, stand-off weapons which can hold our maritime assets at risk far off-shore.
-In these instances, takes you past line of sight and out of direct communications range for these ISR and targeting solutions.
+These weapons take your assets you past line of sight and out of direct communications range for ISR and targeting solutions.
 That pushes you beyond line-of-sight where SATCOM becomes a better solution.

 Finally, more and more maritime systems are becoming network-enabled.
 In addition to our traditional manned ships, submarines, and aircraft, the Navy is incorporating new unmanned semi-autonomous and autonomous platforms.
 All that data has to move throughout the battlespace or backhauled to operations centers.
 This creates two-way requirements for high throughput, lower latency connections that can only be met with satellite.